hanelske/NRT/_pages/team.md

 ![Asier](Miguel-smol.jpg)

 I am a computer engineer with a great affinity to hardware and electronics.
 I have worked in a variety of different R&D projects, from asistive technologies for blind people to unmanned solar airplanes, wind tunnels and assistant robots.
 I have also worked a lot on prototyping and researching involving mechanics, electronics and software.
 In the NRT project I have the oportunity of participating in a bigger project and develop my skills as a systems engineer.
 The NRT is an exciting project where I am sure I will develop new skills and learn a lot from excelent engineers and scientists.

+# Project Oversight

+A project board has been established with representatives of the project partners.
+The board is taked with:

+* Supporting the development of a Consortium Agreement for the design phase, and approving any subsequent changes to the Agreement;
+* Overseeing progress of initial design phase of the NRT project against the programme plan, schedule and agreed milestones;
+* Confirming priorities, resolving issues and providing advice as requested and required by the Project Executive Group;
+* Approving major changes to specification, cost, schedule and science scope in the project;
+* Acting as an interface to the ORM and advising the ORM and CCI on the NRT as part of wider strategic discussions concerning the ORM; and
+* Advising the Project Executive Group on financial planning and funding matters, as required.

+Membership of the Project Board is balanced across the funding representatives of the consortium participants and currently comprises representatives of LJMU, IAC, NARIT.

+* Prof Ahmed Al-Shamma, Exectutive Dean, Facutly of Engineering and Technology, LJMU
+* Prof Chris Collins, Director, ARI, LJMU
+* Dr. Carlos Gutierrez, IAC
+* Prof Johan Knapen, IAC
+* Prof Paulo Mazzali, ARI, LJMU
+* Dr. Thirasak Panyaphirawat, NARIT
+* Prof Rafael Rebolo, Director, IAC

+In addition the project PI (Prof Iain Steele) is chair of the board and the Deputy-PI (Dr Chris Copperwheat), Project Manager (Mr Adrian McGrath) and Project Scientist (Dr Helen Jermak) are in attendance.